-Summary: Investing $1,000 in Canada can be a rewarding way to grow your wealth as it offers numerous options to choose from.
+Summary: Although it might not look like a hefty sum, investing $1,000 in Canada can be a rewarding way to grow your wealth as it offers numerous options to choose from.
 From individual stocks, index funds, and ETFs to RRSPs and TFSAs, novice investors with a few dollars to spare can use reputable online broker services like Interactive Brokers to start their investing journey.

 Best Platform for Worldwide Stock Trading & Investing